 It can be frustrating when you have put large amounts of effort into perfecting your garden, only to have some of the plants turn yellow or brown.
 One or two sickly plants can ruin the entire image of your garden.

-Don’t worry, there are a few common causes of this and other ailments for philodendrons, which can easily be cleared up in a matter of days or weeks.
-In this blog post, we will discuss the most common causes of yellowing leaves in philodendrons, as well as solutions for each one.
+There are a few common causes of this and other ailments for Philodendrons, which can easily be cleared up in a matter of days or weeks.
+In this blog post, we will discuss the most common causes of yellowing leaves in Philodendrons, as well as solutions for each one.

 Your plant will produce yellow leaves as a response if the roots are allowed to grow overly moist.
 If you have been closely monitoring your plants, you will instantly identify this issue and be able to quickly resolve the situation.

 Incorrect watering is the main reason why Philodendrons develop yellow leaves.
 Overwatering or underwatering your plant can both lead to problems.

 Philodendrons love to thrive on well-drained soil to swiftly get rid of any extra water, and they only need a comfortable amount of water to do so.